FrontasticGmbH/catwalk/docs/tutorials/10_simple_tastic.md

 - `paas/catwalk/src/js/tastic/productList/tastic.jsx`

 ## File Placement

+!!! stability trial
+    We might want to change the tastic entrance JSX to something predictable in order to auto-discover tastics.

 Custom Tastics need to be placed in the project directory they belong to.
 By convention the path `<project>/src/js/tastic/` holds all custom Tastics.
 Each